Boys Still Get These 3 Things From Parents That Girls Don’t

 Boys Hear More Spatial Language Than Girls

-The way parents talk about objects changes depending on the gender of the child they are talking to according to a study published in a 2017 issue of Psychological Science by Dr. Shannon Pruden and Dr. Susan Levine.
-After observing a diverse sample of 58 families in their homes, the researchers found that parents use more dimensional adjectives, shape terms, and words describing spatial features and properties with boys than with girls.
+The way parents talk about objects changes depending on the gender of the child they’re talking to, according to a study published in 2017.
+After observing a diverse sample of 58 families in their homes, researchers found that parents use more dimensional adjectives, shape terms, and words describing spatial features and properties with boys than with girls.
 So, for example, parents are more likely to describe a ball as “a little circle with curved edges” to sons than they are to girls.

-The analysis showed that this kind of talk mattered, developmentally.
-Gender differences in toddlers’ spatial talk was tied to their parents’ earlier spatial-language use when they were 14 to 26 months old.
+The analysis showed that this kind of talk matters developmentally.
+Parents’ earlier spatial-language use was associated with gender differences in toddlers’ spatial talk when they were 14- to 26-months-old.

 “Although the sex difference in the number of unique ‘what’ spatial words that children hear and produce is small, it is potentially meaningful,” the authors note.
 ‘Those children who talked more about the spatial world had better spatial skills—skills linked to achievement in science, technology, engineering, and mathematics (STEM) disciplines.”